buildbotics/tpl-docs/Clipping Library.md

 ###offset(OFF)
 ####Description
 offset(OFF) provides a list of paths that are traces along existing polygons.
 The traces can either be inside or outside of the existing polygons.
 The amount that the traces are offset from the existing polygons is given by an offset value.
-Offset values that are negative will trace inside the existing polygons and traces that are positive will trace along the outside of polygons by the offset value.
+Offset values that are negative will trace inside the existing polygons and offsets that are positive will trace along the outside of polygons by the offset value.

 ####Example
 The following code shows some of the power of the Clipper Library.
 It starts by making a rectangle and an ellipse and moving the ellipse to the right using functions in the Drawing Aids Library.
 It then creates another rectangle and places it over the first rectangle and the ellipse.
 Next, it uses clip(CLIP) with the first rectangle and the ellipse as the subject and the second rectangle as the clip and gets the difference.
 Next, it repetitively calls offset(OFF) with larger and larger negative offsets on the solutions from the difference clip.
 Each time offset(OFF) is called it returns a set of solutions that are cut paths.
 Those paths are cut on each succession until offset(OFF) no longer returns any solutions.
 The result of this cutting is shown below.